plfa/plfa.github.io/src/plfa/part3/Denotational.lagda.md

   values.

-## Identity renamings and environment strengthening
+## Environment strengthening and identity renaming

-We shall need a corollary of the renaming lemma that says that if `M` results in `v`, then we can replace a value in the environment with a larger one (a stronger one), and `M` still results in `v`.
+We shall need a corollary of the renaming lemma that says that replacing the environment with a larger one (a stronger one) does not change whether a term `M` results in particular value `v`.
 In particular, if `γ ⊢ M ↓ v` and `γ ⊑ δ`, then `δ ⊢ M ↓ v`.
 What does this have to do with renaming?
 It's renaming with the identity function.
-So we apply the renaming lemma with the identity renaming, which gives us `δ ⊢ rename (λ {A} x → x) M ↓ v`, and then we apply the `rename-id` lemma to obtain `δ ⊢ M ↓ v`.
+We apply the renaming lemma with the identity renaming, which gives us `δ ⊢ rename (λ {A} x → x) M ↓ v`, and then we apply the `rename-id` lemma to obtain `δ ⊢ M ↓ v`.